Page object (Access)

 A Page object is also a type of Control object.
 The ControlType property constant for a Page object is acPage.
 Although it is a control, a Page object belongs to a Pages collection, rather than a Controls collection.
 A tab control's Pages collection is a special type of Controls collection.

 Each Page object can also contain one or more controls.
 Controls on a Page object belong to that Page object's Controls collection.
-In order to work with a control on a Page object, you must refer to that control within the Page object's Controls collection.
+To work with a control on a Page object, you must refer to that control within the Page object's Controls collection.